tdemarest/slack-bulkinviter/README.md

 # slack-bulkinviter

 Super quick and dirty Python script to bulk invite ALL users in a slack team to a specific channel.
 We need to do this regulary with [Counterparty](http://www.counterparty.io) when we create a new channel that everyone should be in, or move things around.
+Now using the new Conversations API.

 To use:
 * Install the [slacker](https://github.com/os/slacker) library via `pip`